 During World War I, Bayer began producing war materials like explosives and chemical weapons.
 However, as with many companies, the war halted progress for Bayer and devastated export markets.
 Inflation tapped out remaining financial reserves.
-Foreign assets, patents and trademarks, such as aspirin and heroin, were seized.
+The government seized foreign assets, patents and trademarks, such as aspirin and heroin.

 From the 1950s to the 1970s, Bayer’s reconstruction helped the Federal Republic of Germany undergo the Wirtschaftswunder, which means “economic miracle.”
-While still under control of the Allies, the company was allowed to acquire foreign partnerships and resume international sales, with a focus on Latin America and the U.S.
+While still under control of the Allies, the company acquired foreign partnerships and resumed international sales, with a focus on Latin America and the U.S.

 Acquisitions and Growth

 The company’s foundation in research and development again took hold, and the subsequent products and inventions contributed to further expansion.
 Bayer’s acquisition of Cutter Laboratories Inc. and Miles Laboratories, Inc. in the 1970s gave the company footing in the market of U.S. pharmaceuticals and led to increased sales for the region.